Teaching

 [1]My conceptualization of Critical Feminist Pedagogy is influenced by Black and Chicana feminists such as bell hooks, Evelyn Barbee, The Combahee River Collective, Audre Lorde, Toni Cade Bambara, Patricia Hill Collins, Sirma Bilge, Jennifer Nash, Kimberle Crenshaw, Janette Taylor, Alice Walker and Gloria Anzaldua.

-I have been a Teaching Assistant in the School of Nursing at the University of British Columbia in various undergraduate and graduate research, education, ethics and med/sug nursing courses.
-My teaching experience also includes Guest Lecturer, Teaching Assistant Development Workshop Co-Facilitator and nurse educator in the practice setting.
+I have been a Teaching Assistant in the School of Nursing at the University of British Columbia in various undergraduate and graduate courses.
+My teaching experience also includes Guest Lecturer, Teaching Assistant Development Workshop Co-Facilitator and clinical nurse educator.

 Professional Development in Teaching and Learning